makoreuriel-collab/demographic-employment-africa/README.md

 ## Overview

 Africa has one of the youngest and fastest-growing populations in the world.
-This creates a big opportunity for economic growth, but also a challenge if enough jobs are not created.
+This creates a major opportunity for economic growth, but also a challenge if enough jobs are not created.

-This project looks at how population growth and youth unemployment are related across selected African countries.
-It uses data from the World Bank and ILO to highlight the gap between the number of young people entering the labour market and the availability of formal jobs.
+This project analyzes the relationship between population growth and youth unemployment across selected African countries.
+Using Python, I visualized key trends to better understand how labour markets are responding to demographic changes.

 ## Objective